steadylearner/Rust-Full-Stack/README.md

 [How to start Rust Chat App]: https://www.steadylearner.com/blog/read/How-to-start-Rust-Chat-App
 [Fullstack Rust with Yew]: https://www.steadylearner.com/blog/read/Fullstack-Rust-with-Yew
 [How to use NPM packages with Rust Frontend]: https://www.steadylearner.com/blog/read/How-to-use-NPM-packages-with-Rust-Frontend
+[How to use markdown with Rust Frontend]: https://www.steadylearner.com/blog/read/How-to-use-markdown-with-Rust-Frontend

 [How to use Python in JavaScript]: https://www.steadylearner.com/blog/read/How-to-use-Python-in-JavaScript